 Presenting: Defining goals, structuring information

-Guided practice: Working on tasks, reflection questions, repetitions
+Guided Practice: Working on tasks, reflection questions, repetitions

 Feedback: Feedback on results, correction of possible errors, reinforcement through praise

-Practice without guidance: Independent practice, trainer supports with feedback and checks progress
+Practice without Guidance: Independent practice, trainer supports with feedback and checks progress

-Intentions - More than Calls to Action
+Implementation Intentions - More Than Calls to Action

-The extension of calls to action is the intention statements (in English Implementation Intentions).
-Calls to action do not always have to be prescribed by the trainer.
-Each training participant is in a certain way the expert on their own problems.
-They know best in which situations they want to use the target behavior.
-Therefore, participants create their own intention statements and direct calls to action at themselves.
-These intention statements are also known as "If-Then plans."
-I have already written about this in the article If-Then Plans for More Practical Transfer.
-With the simple formula: "If … X, then …Y," it becomes easier to execute the desired behavior.
-In many trainings, participants set their training goals.
-In such an exercise, usually only the "What" is clarified.
-The "How" is first completed with the intention statements.
-For example: "In this situation, I want to use the following behavior to achieve my goal."
+The extension of calls to action is the implementation intentions (engl.
+Implementation Intentions).
+The calls to action do not always need to be provided by the trainer.
+Each training participant is, in a way, the expert on their own problems.
+They know best in which situations they want to display the target behavior.
+Therefore, participants create their own implementation intentions and direct calls to action at themselves.
+These implementation intentions are also known as 'if-then plans'.
+I have already written about if-then plans for greater practical transfer in the article.
+Using the simple formula: 'If ...
+X, then ...Y' makes it easier to execute the desired behavior.
+In many trainings, participants define their training goals.
+In such an exercise, usually only the 'what' is clarified.
+The 'how' is first completed with the implementation intentions.
+Approximately: 'In this situation, I want to display the following behavior to achieve my goal.'

 Why Do Calls to Action and If-Then Plans Improve Your Training Measures?